Click here to edit using the old editor

 Year one

-This module examines the multifaceted determinants of health, including biological, psychological, social, cultural and spiritual factors, and their influence on wellbeing throughout life.
-You will explore holistic health concepts and apply principles of health promotion and prevention within diverse populations.
+Here you will be introduced to the beliefs, values, attitudes, and behaviours in relation to health and well-being.
+You will examine the multifaceted determinants of health, including biological, psychological, social, cultural, and spiritual factors, and their influence on wellbeing throughout a person's life.
+You will explore holistic health concepts and apply principles of health promotion and prevention of disease for diverse population groups.
 The module also covers health policy, literacy and economics, offering insights into the social and political contexts of healthcare.
-By integrating these perspectives, you will develop the skills needed to promote person-centred care and address the complex needs of individuals across different cultural settings.
+By integrating these perspectives, you will be introduced to the skills needed to promote person-centred care and address the complex needs of individuals across different cultural settings.
+This module is delivered and taught alongside all fields of nursing.
+This enhances the learning experience for all students and helps to develop a shared knowledge and skills base.

 Year two